Jordan Love has a rough night, Packers offense struggles in punchless loss to Raiders

 Raiders and Packers without much offensive punch

-The Packers and Raiders each had their offensive issues, and their quarterbacks hand the other team points with terrible turnovers.
+The Packers and Raiders each had their offensive issues, and their quarterbacks handed the other team points with terrible turnovers.

 Jimmy Garoppolo gave some back.
 He threw one right at Packers safety Rudy Ford, who picked it off.
-The Packers couldn't move it after that and settled for a field goal.
+The Packers drove down for a touchdown by A.J.
+Dillon after that.

-The Packers' offense was letting the Raiders stay in the game, by their gameplan and performance as well, and eventually Las Vegas took advantage.
+The Packers' offense let the Raiders stay in the game, by their game plan and performance as well, and eventually Las Vegas took advantage.

 Packers-Raiders is close into fourth quarter

 The Raiders took a 17-13 lead on a Josh Jacobs touchdown four seconds into the fourth quarter.
 At that point Love had nine completions on 15 attempts, and 77 of his 136 yards came on one pass to Watson against a busted coverage.
-The Packers clearly came into the game wanting to limit how much Love would do, and try to win a grind-it-out game.
-That plan was even more inauspicious because Aaron Jones was out with an injury.
-They wanted to try to win the game with A.J.
-Dillon with 20 or more carries.
+The Packers came into the game wanting to limit how much Love would do by trying to win a grind-it-out game.
+That plan was even more inauspicious because star running back Aaron Jones was out with an injury.
+Green Bay wanted to try to win the game with A.J.
+Dillon getting 20 or more carries.

+The Packers' defense did its job and forced a quick three-and-out after Love's second interception.
+The Packers gave it right back with a three-and-out.

 The Raiders gave Green Bay one more chance with a conservative call.
-The Raiders didn't go for it on fourth-and-one, opting for a field goal instead.
-The field goal went off the upright and the Packers had some life right after the two-minute warning.
+Vegas didn't go for it on fourth-and-1, opting for a field-goal attempt.
+The kick went off the upright and the Packers had some life right after the two-minute warning.
 They even had good field position after the missed kick.

 The Packers had a chance but the offense hadn't done much to that point.
-They got a couple first downs into Raiders territory.
+Green Bay got a couple first downs into Raiders territory.
 Two drops, one by Romeo Doubs and the other by Luke Musgrave, stalled the drive.
-Love had to make a play but then threw the game away.
-He threw to Watson downfield in the end zone, and Raiders cornerback Amik Robertson recovered and picked it off.
-There seemed to be a moment in which Watson was open, but Love was late throwing the ball and Robertson easily recovered.
+Love had to make a play but then tossed the game away.
+He threw to Watson downfield in the end zone, and Raiders cornerback Amik Robertson picked it off.
+There seemed to be a moment in which Watson was open, but Love was late throwing the ball and Robertson easily recovered to make the play.

 The big question the Packers had to answer this season is whether Love could replace Rodgers as a long-term option.
 It's early in the season, but Monday night wasn't a positive answer to that question.